mozilla/chromeless/static-files/md/dev-guide/package-spec.md

 tutorial.
 </span>

-A *package* is simply a directory that contains a JSON file called `package.json`.
+A *package* is a directory that, at minimum, contains a JSON file called `package.json`.
+This file is also referred to as the *package manifest*.

+## The Package Manifest ##

 `package.json` may contain the following keys: